Patent Guides

 Can I Patent an Idea?
 What the USPTO Actually Requires

-You can patent an invention without building a prototype.
-But you can't patent a bare idea.
-Here's the line between the two and what you need to file.
+You can file a patent for $2,000-$6,000 without building a prototype.
+But you cannot patent a bare idea.
+Here is the line and what you need to file.

 Can You Patent an Improvement to an Existing Product?

-Yes.
-Most patents are improvements, not brand-new inventions.
+Over 80% of issued patents are improvements to existing products.
 How improvement patents work, what makes them strong, and how to file one.

 Is My Invention Too Simple for a Patent?